gilch/hissp/docs/tutorial.rst

 Notice the Python compilation is exactly the same as before.

-The single and the paired section may be empty:
+The singles or the pairs section may be empty:

 .. code-block:: REPL